100rabhkr/DownZLibrary/README.md

 Getting Help
 ------------

-To report a specific problem or feature request in DownZ, open a new issue on Github.
+To report a specific problem or feature request in DownZ, you can [open a new issue on Github](https://github.com/100rabhkr/DownZLibrary/issues/new).
 For questions, suggestions, or even to say 'hi', just drop an email at skkumar.sk94@gmail.com

 Contributing
 ------------